demisto/content/Beta_Integrations/CrowdStrikeFalconStreamingV2/README.md

 4. Click __Test__ to validate the URLs, token, and connection.

 #### Important Notes
- - The checkbox __Long running instance__ must be ticked in order for the integration to fetch events as incidents.
  - If you're using Falcon's commercial cloud, use the default value of the Cloud base URL.
    If you use another CrowdStrike cloud environment, use one of the following:
      - GovCloud: https://api.laggar.gcw.crowdstrike.com